alaraayan/project-3-server/README.md

 }
 ```
 #### Frontend
 After completing our backend we moved on to the frontend as a group.
 Continuing with the general areas we handled in the backend, we each chose our components.
 Since I handled users in the backend, I took user related functionalities which were register and login, comments, movie show page, editing a movie and adding/removing moods from an existing movie.
-I had to make sure every type of user was seeing the right content relevant to them.
+I had to make sure every type of user was seeing content relevant to them.

-Being more comfortable by now with React, I took advantage of breaking things down to components and conditionally rendering different JSX depending a user's status.
+Being more comfortable with React since the last project, I took advantage of breaking things down to components and conditionally rendering the JSX depending a user's status.

-While everyone on a movie's show page saw its information, admin users had the ability to edit and remove it like this:
+While everyone on a movie's show page saw its information, admin users had the ability to edit and remove the movie like this:

 ``` javascript
 {isLoggedIn && isAdmin() && (